-Treats skin irritation, allergic reactions, and other skin problems.
-Belongs to a class of drugs called corticosteroids.
+Treats skin irritation, allergic reactions, plaque psoriasis, and other skin problems.
+This medicine is a corticosteroid.

 There may be other brand names for this medicine.